Twelve (company): History

 Twelve was officially founded in 2015 by Dr. Kendra Kuhl, Dr. Etosha Cave, and Nicholas Flanders.

 The company was part of Lawrence Berkeley National Laboratory's first Cyclotron Road cohort, an incubator program that aids in the creation of environmentally beneficial companies.

 Since then, it has won multiple awards including the Keeling Curve prize, Ocean Exchange's WW Orcelle award, the Roddenberry prize, and Forbes' Change the World competition.

 In 2021, Twelve received $57 million in series A funding; the company has also received funding through SBIR grants for projects involving conversion.
 This includes generating products such as carbon monoxide, polyethylene, ethanol, ethylene, methane, and jet fuel.

 In June 2022, Twelve announced $130 million in Series B funding with investment from DCVC and the Chan Zuckerberg Initiative.

 Twelve has also been featured on the television show Inside Bill's Brain as a company providing a potential solution to greenhouse gas emissions.

+In June 2026, Twelve opened AirPlant One in Moses Lake, Washington, the first U.S. commercial-scale power-to-liquid sustainable aviation fuel plant.
+Backed by Microsoft and Alaska Airlines, it produces CO₂-derived E-Jet fuel and E-Naphtha for commercial use.